skochetkov/chess/README.md

 # chess
-This is a first attempt to build computer chess game with AI (Zhuli)
+This is a first attempt to build computer chess game with AI (Zhuli).
+Eclipse IDE is used for project structure and all configuration setting were commited.